 8. We’re the cycling capital of the Netherlands

 Biking is a great way to stay active and reduce your carbon footprint.
-The Netherlands is known because of it’s cities.
+The Netherlands is known because of its cities.
 61% of all trips in Groningen are made by bicycle.
 The history of Groningen as a bicycle city goes way back.
 In the 1970s, a left-wing council wanted to make a change.
 In the 60s, the number of cars was growing rapidly and clogging up our Dutch cities.
-Instead of tearing down neighbourhoods and build motorways, Groningen restored neighbourhoods and convert them into pleasant areas for people to live in.
+Instead of tearing down neighborhoods and build motorways, Groningen restored neighborhoods and convert them into pleasant areas for people to live in.
 To sum it up: cars had to take the ring-road around the inner city, whereas cyclists could move freely on new cycle paths constructed to accommodate them.
-So get your bike and explore by bike, like the locals do!
+So get your bike and explore by bike, as the locals do!

 9. We’re easy accessible